dev-academy-phase4/cs/week2/portfolio/storing-jobs.md

 ## A note on creating a new DbContext

 Be aware that if you decide not to use the existing `ApplicationDbContext`, you _could_ create another one but managing the multiple contexts, enabling and running migrations can be quite a bit more complex for a new user.
 We suggest you use the existing context until you've had a lot of practice with Entity Framework.
+There's quite a nice video example of how to organise DbContexts [here](http://pluralsight.com/training/Player?author=scott-allen&name=aspdotnet-mvc5-fundamentals-m6-ef6&mode=live&clip=2&course=aspdotnet-mvc5-fundamentals).

 ## Migrating changes